Bruno Kreisky: Political views and programs

-In office, Kreisky and his close ally, Justice Minister Christian Broda, pursued a policy of liberal reform, in a country which had a tradition of conservative Roman Catholicism.
+In office, Kreisky and his close ally, Justice Minister Christian Broda, pursued a policy of liberal reform in a country which had a tradition of conservative Roman Catholicism.
 He reformed Austria's family law and its prisons, and he decriminalized abortion and homosexuality.
 Nevertheless, he sought to bridge the gap between the Catholic Church and the Austrian Socialist movement and found a willing collaborator in the then Cardinal Archbishop of Vienna, Franz König.
 Kreisky promised to reduce the mandatory military service from nine to six months.
 After his election, military service was reduced to eight months (if performed in one stretch, or six months plus eight weeks if broken into two segments).

 During Kreisky's premiership, a wide range of progressive reforms was carried out.
 Amongst other reforms, employee benefits were expanded, the workweek was cut to 40 hours, and legislation providing for equality for women was passed.
 Kreisky's government established language rights for the country's Slovene and Croatian minorities.
 Following the 1974 oil shock, Kreisky committed Austria to developing nuclear power to reduce dependence on fossil fuels, although this policy was eventually abandoned after a referendum held in 1978.
-A moderate reform of the penal code was carried out, discrimination against illegitimate children was eliminated, marriage grants were introduced, mother-child pass (a pre-natal/post-natal care and infant health program) was established, a major reform of the penal code was carried out, and sex equality legislation was passed.
+A moderate reform of the penal code was carried out, discrimination against illegitimate children was eliminated, marriage grants were introduced, a mother-child pass (a prenatal/post-natal care and infant health program) was established, a major reform of the penal code was carried out, and sex equality legislation was passed.
 In addition, four weeks of annual vacation were introduced, the office of ombudsman was established, the law of parentage was reordered, consumer protection legislation was passed, and social security coverage of the self-employed was introduced.
 In 1979, restrictions on redundancy and the dismissal of employees were made.

 Widows' pensions were indexed in 1970, and in 1972, free medical checks for healthy people were made available, while optional health insurance for students was introduced.
 Periods of study, illness, and unemployment were allowed pensionable status, and in 1974 family and birth benefits were indexed.
 The 1973 Special Subsidies Act introduced subsidies for those made redundant as a result of structural changes.
 The Wage Continuation Act of 1974 introduced wage continuation for workers in private enterprises in cases of sickness.
 In 1976, accident insurance was extended to work-related activities.
 The Night-shift/Heavy Manual Work Act of 1981 introduced preventive healthcare and a special early retirement pension for heavy manual workers.